ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 Note: Not all the attributes defined in {{?RFC8348}} are applicable for network element.
 And there could also be some missing attributes which are not recognized by {{?RFC8348}}.
 More extensions could be introduced in later revisions after the missing attributes are fully discussed.

-### Travelling of Inventory and Topology
+### Relationship between Hardware Inventory and Network Topology models

 Network topology is a logical abstraction based on hardware inventory objects.
-The abstraction may be based on technology perspective or some requirements perspective.
-So that the abstracted objects in network topology can better reflect connection-related properties to serve for path computation or service provisioning .etc.
+The abstraction may be based on technology requirements (e.g., layer 0 or layer 1 resources) or on some specific requirements (e.g., for path computation or service provisioning).

-The mapping relationship between hardware inventory object and network topology object can be 1: N (N>=1).
-We call this mapping relationship as travelling.
+Therefore the relationship between hardware inventory objects and network topology objects can be 1:N (N>=1).

-Taking the Optical technology as example, an OTN NE can be installed with several kinds of boards, including an Ethernet client signal switching board, a line board which is used for OTN layer switching.
+Taking the Optical technology as example, an Optical Transport Network (OTN) Network Element (NE) can be installed with several kinds of boards, including an Ethernet client signal switching board, a line board which is used for OTN layer switching.
 This line board may also be used as a start point of WDM layer.
 In terms of technologies, this OTN NE supports multi-layer network topology connections, so that it should appear in L0, L1 and L2 network topology.

-Currently, we have not seen a scenario that multiple hardware inventory objects are abstracted as a single object in network topology.

-It is important to describe this travelling relationship in the sake of network Operation and Maintenance (O&M).
+It is important to describe this relationship for the sake of network Operation and Maintenance (O&M).
 For example, the actual path of a connection is described by the objects in network topology.
-When there is an accident happened on this connection, the O&M engineer are more concerned with the physical location information behind the network objects for trouble shooting.
+When there is a failure along this connection, the O&M engineers are more concerned with the physical location information behind the network objects for trouble shooting.

-Generally speaking, node object in network topology is corresponded to network element object in hardware inventory.
-Termination point (TP) object in network topology is corresponded to port component in network element.
-Some parts of link objects can be corresponded to fiber/cable object in hardware inventory.
+Generally speaking, a node object in the network topology corresponds to a network element object in the hardware inventory.
+A Link Termination Point (LTP) object in the network topology corresponds to a port component in the hardware inventory.
+A link object in the network topology corresponds to a fiber/cable object in the hardware inventory.

-//NOTE: take fiber&cable object into scope in the future version.
+NOTE: take fiber&cable object into scope in the future version.

-Compared with network topology, hardware inventory objects are the most basic elements of network.
-Therefore, from the automation integration perspective, the MDSC or OSS systems would integrate with hardware inventory data before network topology data.
-It is nor reasonable to exist any network topology related information in the hardware inventory data.
-On the contrary, the hardware inventory objects related information should be reflected in network topology data.
+Compared with network topology, hardware inventory objects are the most basic elements of network: from the automation integration perspective, the MDSC or OSS systems would integrate with hardware inventory data before network topology data.

-So we do some extensions in the network topology data model, to provide hardware inventory objects' identifier references for node, TP and link.
-Where there are needs for hardware inventory objects' information, it is easy to retrieve by these identifiers.
+Therefore it is better to keep separated the network topology information and the hardware inventory information: the ietf-hw-inventory-ref-topo YANG module provides this relationship augmenting the network topology model, when required, with references between network topology objects and corresponding hardware inventory objects.

+NOTE: add the figure with the relationship between the three modules (see slide from 2023-03-08 meeting)

 ~~~~ ascii-art
 augment /nw:networks/nw:network/nw:node: